Biden pitches huge budget, says Dems will 'get a lot done'

 “Count me in for real infrastructure.
 Count me out for a tax and spend plan from Hell,” he said in a statement.

-But Senate Majority Leader Chuck Schumer of New York said Republicans simply want to help the rich.
+Senate Majority Leader Chuck Schumer said Republicans simply want to help the rich.
 "They don't want their taxes to rise.
 They don't want the government to help people," he said.

 To reach their legislative goal, Democrats want to approve a budget resolution before Congress’ August recess that would let them push a subsequent, sprawling spending bill actually financing their priorities through the Senate by a simple majority vote.
 Without that protection, Republicans could kill the follow-on spending measure with a filibuster that would require an insurmountable 60 votes to overcome.
 The budget resolution itself cannot be filibustered.

 Democrats said little about one challenge they will face.
-The measures Democrats are working on total a bit less than the roughly $4.5 trillion for new spending that Biden wants for infrastructure, family services, climate change and other programs.
+The measures Democrats contemplate total a bit less than the roughly $4.5 trillion for new spending that Biden wants for infrastructure, family services, climate change and other programs.
 To accommodate their lower figure, lawmakers will have to curtail or eliminate some of his proposals.

+“I think we’re in good shape.
+There may be some slight adjustments in the pay-fors," meaning revenue increases, Biden told governors and mayors visiting the White House.
+The proposed tax boosts loom as one of the plan's most politically sensitive items, especially for moderate Democrats facing competitive reelections.

-In an unsurprising harbinger of potential problems, West Virginia Sen. Joe Manchin, perhaps the chamber's most conservative Democrat, signaled to reporters that he would oppose proposals to curb fossil fuels, long a lifeblood for his state's economy.
-His demands to trim other spending forced Democrats to drop a long-time progressive goal, a minimum wage increase, from pandemic relief legislation early this year.
+In an unsurprising harbinger of potential problems, West Virginia Sen. Joe Manchin, perhaps his chamber's most conservative Democrat, signaled he would oppose proposals to curb fossil fuels, long a lifeblood for his state's economy.
+His demands to trim other spending forced Democrats to drop a longtime progressive goal, a minimum wage increase, from pandemic relief legislation early this year.

 “I think this is very, very significant,” he said.

 House Speaker Nancy Pelosi, D-Calif., said the Senate plan would address her chamber's Democratic priorities on climate, health care and family services and make “historic, once-in-a-generation progress for families across the nation.”
-Yet in a letter to colleagues, she seemed to leave the door open to a push for more, saying, “Every member should know that we will fight to ensure that our priorities become law.”
+Yet in a letter to colleagues, she seemed to leave the door open to seeking more, saying, “We will fight to ensure that our priorities become law.”

 Rep. Pramila Jayapal, D-Wash., who chairs the Congressional Progressive Caucus, told reporters that while her group's support isn't guaranteed, “We see this as a very big, positive step forward.”